NoninterferenceDefining Secrecy and Secure Multi-Execution

 Lemma noninterferent_secure_f : noninterferent secure_f.

-Proof. unfold noninterferent. simpl. reflexivity.
+Proof. unfold noninterferent, secure_f. simpl. reflexivity.
 Qed.

 Lemma interferent_insecure_f : ¬noninterferent insecure_f.